64J0/Python3_OpenCV/README.md

 * **Kernel** is a set of weights that are applied to a region in a source image to generate a single pixel in the destination image.
 Another term for a kernel is a **convolution matrix**.
 More information on [this link](https://www.pyimagesearch.com/2016/07/25/convolutions-with-opencv-and-python/).

+* **Feature of an image** is an area of interest in the image that is unique or easily recognizable. **Corners** and regions with a high density of textural detail are good features, while patterns that repeat themselves a lot and low-density regions (such as a blue sky) are not.
+Edges are good features as they tend to divide two regions of an image.
+A **blob** (a region of an image that greatly differs from its surrounding areas) is also an interesting feature.

+* **Scale-Invariant Feature Transform**: We need a function (a transform) that will detect features (a feature transform) and will not output different results depending on the scle of the image (a scale-invariant feature transform).
+Note that SIFT does not detect keypoints (which is done with the **Difference of Gaussians (DoG)**; instead, it describes the region surrounging them by means of a feature vector.

+* **FLANN** stands for **Fast Library for Approximate Nearest Neighbors**.
+It is an open source library under the permissive 2-clause BSD license.
+It is a library for performing fast approximate nearest neighbor searches in high-dimensional spaces.
+It contains a collection of algorithms that work best for the nearest neighbor search and a system for automatically choosing the best algorithm and optimum parameters depending on the dataset.

+* **Homography** is a condition in which two figures find each other when one is a perspective distortion of the other.

 ## Algorithms:

 * **Haar cascade classifiers**: analyze the contrast between adjacent image regions to determine whether or not a given image or sub image matches a known type.
 In practice we generally combine Haar cascade classifiers in a hierarchy so that one classifier identifies a parent region and other classifiers identify child regions.

+### Types of feature detection and matching

+A number of algorithms can be used to detect and describe features, and we will explore several of them in this section.
+The most commonly used feature detection and descriptior extraction algorithms in OpenCV are as follows:

+* **Harris**: detecting corners.
+* **SIFT**: detecting blobs.
+* **SURF**: detecting blobs.
+* **FAST**: detecting corners.
+* **BRIEF**: detecting blobs.
+* **ORB**: stands for **Oriented FAST and Rotated BRIEF**.
+It is useful for detecting a combination of corners and blobs.

 ## Useful links: